laccore/feldman/doc/manual.markdown

 >		Data Used: Data type used to define this interval
 >		Comment: User remarks
 >		Gap: User-defined gap between current and preceding interval, in meters (m).
 Overrides default APPEND behavior.
+>		For instance, a Gap of 0.5 would result in a half-meter gap between the base of the preceding interval and
+>		the top of the current interval.
+A Gap of 0 would result in no gap, the intervals would abut.

 ### Affine Table